 Under-responsive means that the sense is more dulled and is more sought after.

-My daughter is over-responsive to touch especially but also sight and sound.
+My daughter is over-responsive to touch, sight, and sound.
 (This roughly translates to lights needing to be dimmed, music needing to be soft, and clothing needing to be soft and without tags.)

 Classroom Strategies for Sensory Processing Disorder

 This is a generalized list to help get you started.
-Please consult with your Occupational Therapist for the specifics that will best serve your for your child.
+Please consult with your Occupational Therapist for the specifics that will best serve your child.

-- Allow fidgets, weighted materials, or chewing tools to be used for self-soothing.
+- Allow fidget toys, weighted materials, or chewing tools to be used for self-soothing.